pth1993/vie-ner-lstm/README.md

 ## 1. Introduction
 **vie-ner-lstm** is a fast-implementation of the system described in a paper [The Importance of Automatic Syntactic Features in Vietnamese Named Entity Recognition](https://arxiv.org/abs/1705.10610).
-This system is used to recognizing named entities in Vietnamese texts and written by Python 2.7.
+This system is used to recognize named entities in Vietnamese texts and written by Python 2.7.
 The architecture of this system is two bidirectional LSTM layers followed by a feed-forward neural network.
 Finally, the output sequence is predicted by a softmax function.